 In past cycles, SCAG had developed a preliminary projection at the city and TAZ levels based on an allocation of the county projections and available general plan/land use data.
-SCAG subsequently conducted one-on-one meetings with all 197 jurisdictions to review the projections and other data elements required by the SCS during which edits and refinements were provided and integrated.
+SCAG subsequently conducted one-on-one meetings with all 197 jurisdictions to review the projections and other data elements required by the SCS during which, edits and refinements were provided and integrated.
+Following this step, SCAG developed growth scenarios based on a set of land use development principles, priority growth areas, and policy objectives.